-(b) AASB 15 Revenue from Contracts with Customers
+(b) AASB 15 Revenue from Contracts with Customers (i) Nature of change

 The AASB has issued a new standard for the recognition of revenue.
 This will replace AASB 118 which covers revenue arising from the sale of goods and the rendering of services and AASB 111 which covers construction contracts.